oroinc/documentation/book/customization.rst

     single: Translations; Custom Translations
     single: Customization; Translations

-Create custom Translations
+Create Custom Translations
 --------------------------

 Translations are grouped by message domains.
 Thus, you can overwrite any translation as long as it is in the same message domain.
 When there are more than one translation, the order in which they are loaded is crucial.
-Therefore, you have to make sure, that your bundle containing the overriding translation files is loaded after the Oro Platform bundles in ``AppKernel``.
-To change order of bundles loading you can use priority option in bundle configuration.
+Therefore, make sure that your bundle containing the overriding translation files is loaded after the Oro Platform bundles in ``AppKernel``.
+To change order in which bundles are loaded, you can use the priority option in the bundle configuration.

 .. tip::
-    Translation files located in the ``app/Resources/translations`` directory always win as they are loaded at last.
+    Translation files located in the ``app/Resources/translations`` directory always win over others as they are loaded last.

 Crowdin Translations